developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	</Configuration>

 ### buttonxmlfile
 **Applies only to Android devices running KitKat and higher**.
+Specifies the location of an encrypted button information file created with the [ButtonBar Tool](../buttonbar) (EB 2.0 and higher only) or the `button.xml` file created manually (EB 1.7 and higher).
+Either of these files contain configuration settings for the custom on-screen buttons on the device; the encrypted file can be read only by EB.

-Specifies the location of `button.xml`, an optional file containing configuration settings for the custom on-screen buttons on the device. **Note**: This tag is not included in the default `Config.xml` file.
-If added as shown below, Enterprise Browser reads the `button.xml` file (if present) from the specified folder when the app launches.
-For more information, see the [Customize EB Functions](../customize) guide.
+**Note: This tag is NOT included in the default** `Config.xml` **file and must be added manually** if custom button or key layouts are used in an app.
+When launched, Enterprise Browser reads the custom button file (if present) from the specified folder and employs the specified layouts.
+For more information, see the [Customize EB Functions](../customize) and [ButtonBar Tool](../buttonbar) guides.

 **Possible Values**: